St Hilda Post in CSTP

 A political theologian and expert on Catholic social teaching and with special interests in the work of Hannah Arendt and Gillian Rose, Dr Rowlands has worked on theology and migration for over a decade.
 She holds degrees in Social and Political Science and Theology from Cambridge University, the University of London and Manchester University.

-She is the Founding Chair of the Centre for Catholic Social Thought and Practice, which is running a series of expert seminars on ‘contested questions in Catholic social teaching/thought’.
+She is the Founding Chair of the UK Centre for Catholic Social Thought and Practice, which is running a series of expert seminars on ‘contested questions in Catholic social teaching/thought’.
 Dr Rowlands is spending 20% of her time working directly with practitioner groups including Caritas Social Action Network, CAFOD, Jesuit Refugee Service and Caritas Europa.

 Upon her appointment in September 2017, Dr Rowlands said: “I am absolutely delighted to be appointed to this innovative and exciting role.
 This post requires a dedication to pursuing both cutting-edge research in the Catholic social tradition and a desire to work in partnership with Catholic faith-based organisations that are shaping the next generation of Catholic social practice; a desire to make known the tradition of Catholic social thought as widely as possible at a critical moment for our culture, as well as a commitment to critically examine the development of that same tradition.
 The questions addressed by the Catholic social tradition – questions of the common good and human dignity – are pressing and urgent for us in local, national and international contexts and the task of the Hilda Chair is to contribute to exploring these questions as a researcher, teacher and through public engagement.
 I look forward to serving in this role.”